SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 #### 90-99F

-There's a 30% chance for Golden Stairs to be hidden in a wall between 90\~95F,<br/>so read Wall Collapse Scrolls if you want a Mijinha and Basilisk Shield.<br/>
+There's a 30% chance for Golden Stairs to be hidden in a wall between 90\~95F,<br/>so read Great Hall Scrolls if you want a Mijinha and Basilisk Shield.<br/>
 You can transfer your main weapon or shield to either option for fun,<br/>provided you have a Synthesis Pot on hand.

 Cave Mamel (90\~97F) shouldn't be too threatening since it has low defense<br/>in Shiren 2, unlike some of the other games in the series.